-Subgrantees are required to only provide weatherization measures that have been identified as "cost effective" (a SIR of 1.0 or greater) by a DOE approved computerized audit, or other computerized audit approved by DOE and adopted by OHCS.
+Subgrantees are required to only provide weatherization measures that have been identified as "cost effective" (an SIR of 1.0 or greater) by a DOE approved computerized audit, or another computerized audit approved by DOE and adopted by OHCS.
 Actual costs must be used to determine cost effectiveness of individual measures.
 REM/DesignTM is the DOE approved audit tool.
+Alternatively, a priority list approved by USDOE and adopted by OHCS may be utilized to determine cost effectiveness.
 No other method of establishing cost effectiveness/SIRs can be used by a Subgrantee other than those approved by DOE and adopted by OHCS.